 Why consolidate your super?

 If you've changed jobs a few times or regularly work on short term freelance or contract projects, you may have accumulated multiple super accounts over the years.
-It's easy to lose track, but having multiple accounts is less than ideal.
+It's easy to lose track, but having multiple accounts could be causing you financial harm.

 Your fees and insurance premiums are taken out of your super balance, so over time, multiple sets of fees will eat away at your future savings.
 So although you may not feel the implications of this now, it will definitely have an impact on your future savings capacity.

 It's worth taking the time to find all your super accounts and consolidate them into one fund.
 That way, you can stop paying multiple sets of super fees and keep track of one fund instead of several.
 If you’re not sure where all your super accounts are located, we can help you track them down.